-Puja Mandala is a unique landmark in Nusa Dua, serving as a perfect example of how five of Indonesia’s major religions can live harmoniously side-by-side, despite their differences in beliefs and ways of worshiping.
-In a single compound, the site has a Hindu temple, a grand mosque, a Buddhist temple and both a Catholic and Protestant church.
+Puja Mandala serves as a perfect example of how 5 of Indonesia’s major religions can live harmoniously side-by-side, despite their differences in beliefs and ways of worshipping.
+In a single compound, this unique Nusa Dua landmark has a Hindu temple, a grand mosque, a Buddhist temple and both Catholic and Protestant churches.

-The 2-hectare Puja Mandala religious complex has a spacious parking lot in front, shared by pilgrims and visitors of all the sites.
-From the left, first in view is the grand mosque, the Masjid Agung Ibnu Batutah, with its bright green tiled prism-shaped roof and multiple flights of stairs that lead up to its prayer rooms, with ornate grey ceramic laden walls and mihrabs.
-Among the mosque’s antique treasures is an old prayer drum and a handwritten Quran.
+The 2-hectare Puja Mandala religious complex has a spacious parking lot in front, shared by pilgrims and visitors to all the sites.
+From the left, first in view is the grand mosque – Masjid Agung Ibnu Batutah – with its bright green tiled prism-shaped roof.
+Multiple flights of stairs lead up to its prayer rooms, with ornate grey ceramic laden walls and mihrab.
+Among the mosque’s antique treasures is an old prayer drum and a handwritten Qur’an.

 - Bali Hai Sunset Dinner Cruise